larayeung/standardblog/main.md

 what goes on inside that loop is something like

   for pgn in PGNs:
     optimal move = go use that stockfish api to find the optimal move for that, at depth 30

     optimizedpgn = pgn + optimal move

     append optimizedpgn to optimalmovelist

-and then print the optimalmovelist
+... and then print the optimalmovelist

+So the steps are

+1. pip install stockfish
+2. actually install stockfish
+3. create a file called
+bestmove.py:
+  from stockfish import Stockfish stockfish = Stockfish("/path/to/file")

+  #make depth 30
+  stockfish.set_depth(30)

 ### moving my notion blog to github